 Tip: It may happen that the application is only recognized by a later update of the ARL than is currently deployed in your enterprise.
-If this occurs, a widget on the System Health Dashboard highlights the need to refresh your local, downloaded ARL (or you can wait until the next automated download, which typically happens each weekend).
+If this occurs, a widget on the System Health Dashboard (on the Data Status page (Data Collection > IT Assets Inventory Tasks > Data Status)) highlights the need to refresh your local, downloaded ARL (or you can wait until the next automated download, which typically happens each weekend).

-If the installer evidence is not [yet] recognized by the ARL, then following normal system processes, it cannot be linked to an application record, and it remains in the Unrecognized Evidence page, in the listing under the Installer evidence tab.
+• If the installer evidence is not [yet] recognized by the ARL, then following normal system processes, it cannot be linked to an application record, and it remains in the Unrecognized Evidence page, in the listing under the Installer evidence tab.
 For these cases, the inventory evidence type is displayed as Data Platform.
-(Future updates to Data

-Platform and the ARL may mean that the same installer evidence re-imported thereafter may be recognized, and an installed application record automatically created at that time.
+(Future updates to Data Platform and the ARL may mean that the same installer evidence re-imported thereafter may be recognized, and an installed application record automatically created at that time.
 For this reason, it is best not to manually trigger application creation from such records of public applications, but to wait for Flexera's continuing alignment work to automatically complete the links for you.
 If you find such a case that is needed in your enterprise with some urgency, you can ask Flexera to prioritize its delivery through a later release of the ARL.)

-Tip: A subset of these unrecognized cases may be application records that you created locally within your enterprise (records that in Data Platform are called "private applications", and in FlexNet Manager Suite are called "local applications").
-As such records may never be matched by the ARL, you may wish to start from the unrecognized evidence record to re-create your local application record within FlexNet Manager Suite.
+Tip: A subset of these unrecognized cases may be application records that you created locally within your enterprise (records that in Data Platform are called "private applications", and in IT Asset Management are called "local applications").
+As such records may never be matched by the ARL, you may wish to start from the unrecognized evidence record to re-create your local application record within IT Asset Management.
 In summary, best practice is to manually trigger the creation of application records only for locally-created, 'private' applications; and to await updates from Flexera for 'public' applications.